xidaniel/Java-Basic/LinkedList.md

 # LinkedList
-  - value only be interger object not primitive type
+  - value in node only be integer object, not a primitive type

 ## Create ListNode
     public class ListNode {